databubs/Spotify_Youtube_Dataset/README.md

 # Introduction
-Hey!
-My names Bobby In this case study I will mainly focus on visulizations using R studio!
+Hello there!
+My name is Bobby and in this case study, I will be primarily focusing on visualizing music trends and popularity using datasets from Spotify and YouTube.

-# Spotify and YouTube Dataset
-This dataset contains information about various songs and their corresponding music videos on YouTube.
-Everything will be visuzalized using R Studio Desktop

-# Data
+# Data Source
 The data was obtained from Kaggle [Click to view the dataset](https://www.kaggle.com/datasets/salvatorerastelli/spotify-and-youtube)
 The dataset consists of 28 columns and several thousand rows.
 The columns include the following: